-Participants will get to experience a day in the life of a skyhawk equestrian.
-The clinic will include an opportunity to ride horses that the team uses for practices and competitions as well as instruction from the coaching staff.
-Athletes will gain knowledge on what to expect as a student athlete and the requirements to be eligible per NCAA.
-We will also explore the different formats available in collegiate equestrian
+Participants will get to experience a day in the life of a Skyhawk equestrian.
+The clinic will include an opportunity to ride horses that the team uses for practices and competitions, as well as instruction from the coaching staff.
+Athletes will gain knowledge on what to expect as a student athlete and the requirements to be eligible for NCAA.
+We will also explore the different formats available in collegiate equestrian.

 This equestrian clinic is open to ages 14-18.
 Athletes will choose to participate in either the hunter seat or western discipline.
 It is recommended that hunt-seat athletes be able to jump a course of 2’6” comfortably and have experience showing in the USEF.
 Western athletes should have show experience within the AQHA and/or the NRHA or an equivalent breed association.

-The Skyhawk Equestrian Team will serve as counselors & demonstration riders.
+The Skyhawk Equestrian Team will serve as counselors and demonstration riders.